46th House District candidate Kinzler says states around Illinois with right-to-work laws are 'flourishing'

 “All the states around us have right-to-work laws, except Missouri, and those states are flourishing,” Kinzler told the DuPage Policy Journal.

 “My guess is the people in those states are probably making more income and being more productive because of that.”

-The most severe punishment that SB 1905 permits is fines up to $2,500 or a year in jail.
+The most severe punishment that SB 1905 permits is a fine up to $2,500 or a year in jail.